 Non-Institutional Scholarships (To Top)

 There may be a number of privately-funded scholarship opportunities available to you from local sources.
 Contact your counselor for information on possible scholarship sources.
 Students and parents should also check with their employers to see whether some type of assistance programs may exist.
-The Office of Student Financial Aid also occasionally receives information from specific non-institutional scholarship sources.
+The Office of Financial Aid, Scholarships, & Veterans Services also occasionally receives information from specific non-institutional scholarship sources.

 Should you receive a non-institutional (non-ESU) scholarship, we ask that you notify us of the amount and source of the award.
 By law, we must include the award as part of your financial aid package.

-The following website has been compiled by the Office of Student Financial Aid and Scholarships to help you identify additional sources of scholarships including various scholarship searches:
+The following website has been compiled by the Office of Financial Aid, Scholarships, & Veterans Services to help you identify additional sources of scholarships including various scholarship searches:

 Phi Theta Kappa Membership Scholarship (To Top)

 New transfers starting at ESU each fall and spring, who have been active members of Phi Theta Kappa, are eligible for the PTK Member Scholarship.

 First semester at Emporia State: Fall 2014